-Brakes (See page 6-15 for more detail)
+Brakes (See page 8-15 for details)

-Brake lever and brake pedal Check for correct free play in the front brake lever and rear brake pedal Make sure they are working properly Check the brakes at low speed shortly after starting out.
-If the free play is incorrect, adjust it
+Brake lever and brake pedal Check for correct free play in the front brake lever and rear brake pedal.
+Make sure they are working propery.
+Check the brakes at low speed shortly after starting out If the free play is incorrect, adjust it.